mhaag/EmailDistributionApp/README.md

 EmailVerteilerApp
 =================

-this app will analyse your addressbook into two groups: one with and w.o. email addresses and creates a CSV file set.
+This app will analyse your addressbook into two groups: one with and w.o. email addresses and creates a CSV file set.

-it runs on MAC OS X
+It runs on MAC OS X andthe user interface is currently german.